leahcnels/photographer-db/README.md

 * View seeded list of categories and its photographers, and vice versa
 * Upload image from computer and assign to user.
 * View or delete images.
+* User can create a posting

 ## Future Objectives

-* User can request a photoshoot via posting board.
+* Users can comment on postings.
+* CRUD and specs for postings.
 * Users can review other users.
 * Utilize Google Maps API to geolocate user and populate map with nearby photographers.
 * Messaging system between users.